Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 ### 6 Summary

-Here are the steps that I actually took.
+Here are the steps that I took.

 - Prepare the datasets
 - Filter too much label image(0 angle image in this project)